EmaEvidence/PostIt/README.md

 Press Enter.
 Your local clone will be created.

-The pull the development branch.
+The pull the develop branch.

 ```npm test``` or ```gulp``` runs all tests and gives a coverage report based on the tests for the API. ```npm start``` starts the API.